Murano/Angular-US-phone-validator/README.md

 ### Angular US phone number validation module
 ***
-This is a simple Angular module for formatting US phone numbers as this format (xxx) xxx-xxxx.
+This is a simple Angular module for formatting US phone numbers as this format (xxx) xxx-xx-xx.

 + Include the module file into index.html file.